Transnistrian War: Bender/Tighina area

 A ceasefire was in negotiation during June 1992 in the Bender (Tighina) area.
 However, a full-scale battle erupted after regular Moldovan forces entered the city of Bender in an attempt to reestablish the authority of Moldova there.
 It has been reported that this action was a response to the stand-off at the police station in Bender on 19 June 1992.
 On the afternoon of that day, the Moldovan police in Bender arrested the 14th Army's Major Yermakov on suspicion of planned subversion.
 After his arrest, PMR guards opened fire on the police station.
 The Moldovan government ordered its troops to enter the city the following morning.
 Urban warfare ensued between the two sides in the densely populated city, causing civilian casualties.
-Moldovan radio report that three Soviet Russian T-64 tanks from the 14th Army, some bearing Russian flags, were destroyed when closing in on central Bender, two by T-12 antitank guns, and a third by a rocket propelled grenade that set its engine on fire.
+Moldovan radio report that three Soviet Russian T-64 tanks from the 14th Army, some bearing Russian flags, were destroyed when closing in on central Bender, two by MT-12 antitank guns, and the third one was hit by a rocket propelled grenade into the engine.
 A fourth tank was disabled when its tracks were struck by another rocket propelled grenade.
 Russian Army spokesmen said the tanks had been seized from depots by separatists.
 Russian sources reported "dozens of dead" in the streets.

 The news of the havoc in Bender reached Tiraspol, only 11 km (7 miles) away, as Moldovan troops were approaching the crucial bridge over the Dniester.
 At this point, with the support of ROG's tanks, the Transnistrian Republican Guard and Cossack volunteers rushed to confront the Moldovan forces.
-Russian Vice-President Rutskoy, in a speech delivered on the main channel of the Russian television, called for all Russian forces in Tiraspol to storm Bender.
+Russian Vice-president Rutskoy, in a speech delivered on the main channel of the Russian television, called for all Russian forces in Tiraspol to storm Bender.
 In the course of the following days, parts of the city of Bender, including the center, were retaken by PMR forces.

 On 22 June 1992, acting on news that troops from the 14th Army were ready to cross the Dniestr and move deep into Moldova, the Moldovan military ordered an airstrike to destroy the bridge between Bender and Tiraspol.
 Three MiG-29s took off from Chisinau, two armed with six OFAB-250 bombs apiece.
 The other aircraft was a MiG-29UB providing cover.
 No direct hits were achieved on the intended target, but the bridge received some blast and splinter damage from near misses.
 One of the bombs went astray and fell on a civilian residence, killing a number of people inside.
 Sources from the 14th Army claimed a second MiG-29 attack on an oil refinery at Tiraspol the following day, in which one aircraft was allegedly shot down by a S-125 Neva/Pechora missile, but this sortie was denied by Moldovan authorities.